omarelleboudy/HR-Departments-List/README.txt

 !!!
 MAKE SURE THAT ALL FRONT AND BACK END DEPENDECIES ARE INSTALLED !!!
+Make sure to run npm install inside the front-end folder to install all the required dependencies.

 This is a very basic, very simple MERN stack application with CRUD Operations.